 Ambiguous Grief

 I fought back tears with everything I had.
 She wouldn’t turn around to look at us, but I have it on good authority she was doing the same (she told me later).
 We were in a large, bustling airport and my baby girl had her back to us as she stood in the line at security and walked out of our lives forever.
 I don’t mean to be dramatic because it wasn’t like she was angry at us.
 She was simply spreading her wings.
 And we were proud, and distraught and trudging disconsolately through the “depths of despair” in the fashion of one of my literary heroines, Anne Shirley.
 Baby girl was going off to start her adult life that she had so desperately wanted since her early teenage years.
-It’s tough being a thirty-year-old trapped in chronological body half as old.
+It’s tough being a thirty-year-old trapped in a chronological body half as old.
 And so I continued my unwitting acquaintance with ambiguous grief, though we were not properly introduced until last week.

 You most certainly know the meaning of the word grief, even if you have been lucky enough to not have experienced it.
-And though I have often heard the word ‘ambiguous’ and was reasonably certain it meant ‘undefined’, I looked up the definition because I have an affinity for words, and I want to use them precisely.
-Merriam-Webster declared that ambiguous had two meanings:
+And though I have often heard the word ‘ambiguous’ and was reasonably certain it meant ‘undefined’, I looked up the definition.
+As those who know me can readily attest, I have an affinity for words, and I want to use them precisely.

 • Open to more than one interpretation.